It’s so easy to get swept up in the excitement of the new year, don’t you agree?

-In 2014, my one organizing goal was to improve the functionality of several closets in our home (the guest room and my daughter’s bedroom).
-So what is my One Thing for 2015?
+Last year, my one organizing goal was to improve the functionality of several closets in our home (the guest room and my daughter’s bedroom).
+So what is my One Thing for THIS year?
 Actually, it has nothing to do with tackling a space within my home.

 For years, our family has struggled with the “It’s 4:00…What’s for Dinner?”
 Syndrome, which leads to a lot of unnecessary stress, unhealthy eating habits, and overspending.
-So my One Thing for 2015 is to consistently plan out and shop for our weekly meals ahead of time.
+So my One Thing for this year is to consistently plan out and shop for our weekly meals ahead of time.

 How can I increase the probability of meeting my goal/resolution?

 Focus on the benefits I will experience as a consequence of achieving the goal